mkara44/liveportrait_talker/README.md

 ### Synthetic Head Pose Generation

 Most talking head papers, such as SadTalker, generate head poses from the input audio.
 However, I do not think that head poses have a common features with audio.
 Therefore, I proposed Synthetic Head Pose Generation without using audio.
 This approach can generate head poses more naturally then previous approaches.
-I will give more information about Synthetic Head Pose Generation in next sections.
+Detailed explanation of this method can be read (here)[./synthetic_headpose_generation.md].

 ```bash
 python inference.py --config_path config.yaml --source_path <path/to/source/image> --audio_path <path/to/audio> --save_path <path/to/save/folder>